herald-noel/TOP-landing-page/README.md

 This repository is a practice of my learning from The Odin Project.

-Picture is from Pixabay: https://www.pexels.com/photo/scenic-view-of-rice-paddy-247599/
+Picture is from Stephan Seeber: https://www.pexels.com/photo/scenic-view-of-mountains-during-dawn-1261728/